Life insurance and access to medical records: a guide

 Why would a life insurance provider ask to see my medical records?

 A life insurance provider could ask to see your medical records to assess the risk involved in offering you a policy.
-By seeing your medical records, a provider can decide how likely you are to make an insurance claim in the future.
+By looking at your medical records, a provider can decide how likely you are to make an insurance claim in the future.

 Will my medical records show my pre-existing medical conditions?

-You can still find life cover if you have a pre-existing medical condition, although the premium could be more expensive and there might be fewer providers willing to cover you.
+You can usually still find life cover if you have a pre-existing medical condition.
+However, the premium could be more expensive and there might be fewer providers willing to cover you.

 Can I get a life insurance policy without an insurance provider seeing my medical records?